 One possible explanation for the discrepancy comes from the study’s lead author, who said, “Men generally admit to fewer health concerns.
 And women may face different stresses at work and at home.
 It’s something that is worth exploring in future research.”

-If you have been injured at work and have been denied North Carolina workers’ compensation benefits, contact an attorney experienced in workers’ comp appeals.
+If you have been injured at work and have been denied North Carolina workers’ compensation benefits, contact a Charlotte work injury attorney experienced in workers’ comp appeals.